joypixels/emojione-legacy/README.md

-# Emoji One - legacy
+# Emoji One - Legacy Art Files

 Looking for our primary repository?
 Go to https://github.com/Ranks/emojione